Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Constraining a GP over a continuum

 with $\tilde{\X} = \X \cup \Xobstacleset$ and $ \tilde{\Y} = \smash{(y_1,\ldots,y_N,0,\ldots,0)^\itr} \in \R^{N+\Nobstacle}$.
 This approach uses $N + \Nobstacle$ design points at each step, which directly increases the computational complexity of inverting the associated Gram matrix to the order $\smash{\text{O}((N + \Nobstacle)^3)}$.
 The amount of discrete points $\Nobstacle$ must be considerably increased to obtain a satisfactory accuracy of the Dirichlet condition along $\curveD$ on the posterior mean estimate.

 On the other hand, the inversion cost with the proposed method is of order $\text{O}\smash{(N^3)}$ since no observation points are required in the compact set $\curveD$.
-Even though the evaluation of the BCGP kernel $\Gobstacle$ is more expensive in comparison to that of $\G$ (see \tref{tab_computational_cost_comparison}), the computational complexity of this procedure is $\text{O}\smash{(N(\Neigen + 1)\Nint)}$, for $\Neigen + 1$ being the number of spectral modes and $\Nint + 1$ being the number of selected nodes in $\gammadom$ for the approximation of the eigenvalue problem.
+Even though the evaluation of the BCGP kernel $\Gobstacle$ is more expensive in comparison to that of $\G$ (see \tref{tab_computational_cost_comparison}), the computational complexity of this procedure is $\text{O}\smash{(N^2(\Neigen + 1) + N(\Neigen + 1)\Nint)}$, for $\Neigen + 1$ being the number of spectral modes and $\Nint + 1$ being the number of selected nodes in $\gammadom$ for the approximation of the eigenvalue problem.
 Accordingly, the total computational cost of using BCGPs is not larger than $\text{O}\smash{(N^3)}$ since in practice $J\ll N$.
 Furthermore, the main advantage of using BCGPs relies on the fact that the constraint \eqref{eq_2z} is satisfied continuously, where the approximation procedure is not a spatial discretization but a discretization of the spectrum defining the geometry of $\curveD$.
+Lastly, it is worth to mention that the spectrum decay of the localized GP $\ZGPobstacle$ is shaped by the geometry of the compact set and choice of variance, length-scales and other kernel hyperparameters.
+Therefore, a proper choice of hyperparameters can reduce the number of spectral modes needed to achieve some desired accuracy of the constraint.
+In \sref{sec:CrossValidation}, we present a strategy based on UQ coverage in order to tune the kernel hyperparameters for improving learning fit and computational costs.